 - Fields for the customer to leave notes for both individual items and the overall order.

-- Add custom fields to the order form (e.g. if you require extra info from your customers, want to offer delivery, etc.).
+- Restaurants can add custom fields to the order form (e.g. if you require extra info from your customers, want to offer delivery, etc.).

 - Styling and labelling options to further customize the order form to your site.

 Once an order is placed, restaurant owners receive a customizable order notification that contains all of the order information by default.
-This is also created as an order in the plugin admin panel, where you can view all the details and change the status, which your customers can check right on your menu page via an intuitive order progress bar.
+This is also created as an order in the plugin admin panel, where you can view all the details and also change the status and edit the order details.
+Your customers can then view the order status right on your menu page via an intuitive order progress bar.

 There are further options to customize the restaurant menu ordering experience by setting specific hours when the ordering should be available as well as advanced features that let you add customization options to each menu item (e.g. “Add bacon”, “Upgrade to onion rings”, etc.).
 There is also an array of styling options to modify the colors of the ordering elements, including the buttons, the cart and the progress bar.

 The ultimate version also syncs directly with our Five Star Restaurant Manager mobile app, for iOS and Android, which lets you manage your orders from your phone or tablet without needing to log in to your site/WordPress.
 With this, you can:

 - Receive push notification when a new order is submitted.

 - View all new orders directly in the app.